GoogleCloudPlatform/workflows-demos/vertexai/country-histories/text-bison/README.md

     --role roles/aiplatform.user
 ```

-## Display histories of countries
+## Gather and display histories of countries

-See [countries.yaml](./countries.yaml).
-This workflow shows how to display histories
+See [workflow.yaml](./workflow.yaml).
+This workflow gathers histories of
-of a list of countries by calling Vertex AI's PaLM 2 for Text (text-bison) model
-in parallel for each country.
+a list of countries in parallel and return the combined histories in a map.

 Deploy: